-Synthetic organic chemicals occurring within Saskatchewan's groundwater and surface water would be considered a rare event.
+It is expected that the detection of the many synthetic organic chemicals in Saskatchewan's groundwater and surface water would be very rare.
 Detection of any of these chemicals would most likely be associated with a site-specific pollution event.

-Nitrilotriacetic Acid (NTA) is most used to replace phosphates in laundry detergents.
+Nitrilotriacetic Acid (NTA) is most commonly used to replace phosphates in laundry detergents.
 As a result, the main source of NTA to the aquatic environment is via industrial or municipal liquid effluents.
 Because of rapid NTA degradation in most sewage treatment processes, effluent concentrations are usually very low.